-Checkpoint 300 is a site-specific film made within the main turnstile at Terminal Checkpoint 300 in Bethlehem.
-This crossing point, in its current configuration, was established in 2005 as part of Israel’s separation wall.
-Each day, thousands of Palestinians from the southern occupied West Bank must pass through this barrier to reach their workplaces in occupied East Jerusalem.
-The turnstiles at Checkpoint 300 play a crucial role in managing the flow of people.
-They are constructed with steel arms that are only 55 cm long — approximately 20–25 cm shorter than the standard turnstile arms commonly used elsewhere in Israel.
-According to architect and theorist Eyal Weizman (2007), the Israeli Ministry of Defence specifically requested the reduced arm length so that the turnstiles would press tightly against the bodies of Palestinian commuters, making it more difficult to conceal objects under clothing.
-For those forced to navigate this space, the physical design results in deeply personal disruptions — parents are separated from their children, and workers from the tools or equipment they rely on for their jobs.
+The turnstiles at Checkpoint 300 play a crucial role in managing and regulating the flow of people.
+They are constructed with steel arms that measure only 55 cm in length—approximately 20–25 cm shorter than the standard turnstile arms commonly used elsewhere.
+As noted by architect and theorist Eyal Weizman (2007), the reduced arm length is specified to press tightly against the bodies of commuters, making it more difficult to conceal objects under clothing.
+For those required to navigate this space, this design produces intimate and bodily disruptions: parents separate from children, and workers from the tools or equipment they rely on for their jobs.
+Architecture here functions as a technology of control enacted directly on the body.

 More Info